 We continue to invest in the research and development of new product candidates, including those that we believe could extend the application of our technology.
 Our second oncology drug candidate, SN2310 Injectable Emulsion, is a novel camptothecin derivative discovered and formulated with Sonus' proprietary TOCOSOL technology.
-Camptothecins are among the most important classes of anti-cancer drugs introduced in recent years; however, the marketed camptothecin analogs pose substantial challenges in terms of efficacy, tolerability and difficulty of use.
+Camptothecins are an important class of anti-cancer drugs introduced in recent years; however, the marketed camptothecin analogs pose substantial challenges in terms of efficacy, tolerability and difficulty of use.
 Our objective with SN2310 Injectable Emulsion is to provide a product that has enhanced tolerability and anti-tumor activity compared with the approved products.
-We anticipate submitting an Investigational New Drug Application (IND) to the

-U. S. Food and Drug Administration for SN2310 Injectable Emulsion and initiating its clinical testing in 2006.
+An IND was submitted to the FDA for SN2310 Injectable Emulsion in June 2006.
+The FDA completed its review in July 2006, and concurred that we can initiate the Phase 1 study.
+Phase 1 clinical testing is expected to be initiated in the fourth quarter of 2006.
 There are currently two marketed hydrophilic (water-based) camptothecin analogs that are based on chemical modifications to the native camptothecin molecule.
-Irinotecan, which is marketed under the name Camptosar® is indicated for treatment of colorectal cancer.
-Topotecan, which is marketed under the name Hycamtin®, is indicated for treatment of ovarian and non-small cell lung cancers.
+Irinotecan, which is marketed under the name Hycamtin®, is indicated for treatment of colorectal cancer.
+Topotecan, which is marketed under the name Hycamtin®, is indicated for treatment of ovarian, non-small cell lung and cervical cancer.
 Our research and development efforts on SN2310 Injectable Emulsion are preliminary, and we cannot give any assurance that this compound will be successful or that it will progress to clinical trials.
-Advancing this development candidate into human clinical trials is dependent on several factors, including technological feasibility and commercial opportunity as well as the availability of financial resources.

 In addition to our internal research and development efforts, we may also consider acquisitions of other products, development candidates or technologies to expand our pipeline and capabilities.